OSS17-0913/1007FW102-3: – A Guide to the Films of Shane Black Part 3

 Million-dollar success transplanted that mood of fraternal collegiate indulgence to a mansion in Hancock Park and by 1995 the harmless hedonism of an AV club allnighter had been amplified to an alienating distortion.
 The party never stopped.
 Black was using, boozing, disillusioned.

 In that climate, for the first and only time, a writer in love with Hollywood set his story outside Los Angeles, preferring instead his home state of Pennsylvania.
-For the first and only time, a writer in love with the holidays found his picture postcard smalltown white Christmas but then felt compelled to subvert it, to write a Yuletide that has never felt more unsentimental and lonely.
+For the first and only time, a writer in love with the holidays found his picture postcard smalltown white Christmas but then felt compelled to subvert it, to write a Yuletide that has never felt more unsentimental, lonely and cold.
 “Call your fucking kid”, sneers Mitch to partner Charly, “It’s two days to Christmas.
 She might be under the mistaken impression mommy gives a fuck.”

 Black was pained and pessimistic and primed for professional decline.
 He put that pain onto the page.
 It wasn’t catharsis and the party wasn’t over – it would be more than a decade before Shane got clean.
 Doesn’t matter.
 The Long Kiss Goodnight is his most sophisticated work.
 It stands as his deepest, most honest depiction of trauma, suffering and endurance.
 It is the anguished, snarling, resolute rebuke of a survivor.